Senior Pets for Senior People

 Research has identified benefits to seniors owning pets such as:

 - ability to better cope with stressful situations,

 - mobilising our seniors residents by increasing their physical activity by taking their dog for a walk.

 All cats and dogs in this program are of mature age and more settled in their nature and checked by Council's veterinarian.
 They receive a behavioural and orthopaedic assessment to ensure suitability.
 All other health and temperament checks are performed in line with Council's current practice.

-Residents who hold a federal or state government seniors card are provided with free lifetime registration.
+Residents who hold a federal or state government seniors card are eligble for the program and are provided with free lifetime registration.

 As cats and dogs become available for rehousing registration of interest applicants are checked and contacted if a match is found.
 Otherwise, the pets are advertised on FM101 free to holders of a seniors card.
 All applicants then have a pre-adoption interview to ensure compatibility.